mghlcs/learning-locker-s2i/README.md

 Log in to your cluster with the `oc` client and create your project:

-`oc new-project learning-locker --description="An OpenShift implementation of the Learning Locker LRS" --display-name="Learning Locker LRS (Stage)"`
+`oc new-project learning-locker --description="An OpenShift implementation of the Learning Locker LRS" --display-name="Learning Locker LRS"`

 There are several configuration elements that depend on the project name `learning-locker`.
 If you need to change the project name, you